ecartierlipn/neoveille2016/resources/apache_solr/readme.md

   <field name="oov" type="text_ws" indexed="true" stored="true"/><!-- Out of vocabulary tokens (from Linguistic analysis) -->
 ```

 Please note that you have to tune the type of the fields for title, description and contents, depending on the language you work on.
-Apache Solr has some exemples for a bunch of languages in schema Solr.
+Apache Solr has some examples for a bunch of languages in schema Solr.
 The ```text_ws``` field type is just splitting the input data by the white space.

 # References
 Please go to Apache Solr for additional information : https://lucene.apache.org/solr/guide/7_5/index.html.